Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 Temporary exports from the EU

-Goods which are covered by a UK issued ATA carnet and leave the UK for a non-EU country, must have the carnet and the goods presented when the goods leave the UK.
-Customs officers will:
+Goods which are covered by a UK issued ATA carnet and leave the UK for a non-EU country must have the carnet with them when they leave the UK so customs officers can:

 - certify the green cover